Have you applied for dozens of job listings but haven’t received a callback? It’s possible that your resume is holding you back.

 When a prospective employer receives your resume, one of the first steps they’ll often take is reviewing your LinkedIn profile.
 If there are discrepancies between your job titles, companies, or employment dates, it can raise concerns.

-To prevent any confusion that could hurt your chances of getting an interview, make sure all of your professional profiles are in agreement and align with what’s on your resume.
+To prevent any confusion that could hurt your chances of getting an interview, make sure all of your professional social media profiles align with what’s on your resume.

 9. Poor formatting and design